Brassica oleracea

 Brassica oleracea, also known as wild cabbage in its uncultivated form, is a plant of the family Brassicaceae.

 The species originated from feral populations of related plants in the Eastern Mediterranean, where it was most likely first cultivated.
-It has many common cultivars used as vegetables, including cabbage, broccoli, cauliflower, romanesco, kale, Brussels sprout, collard, Savoy cabbage, kohlrabi, and gai lan.
+It has many common cultivars that are used as culinary vegetables, including cabbage, broccoli, cauliflower, romanesco, kale, Brussels sprout, collard, Savoy cabbage, kohlrabi, and gai lan.

 Description

-Wild B. oleracea is a tall biennial or perennial plant that forms a stout rosette of large leaves in the first year.
+Wild Brassica oleracea is a tall biennial or perennial plant that forms a stout rosette of large leaves in its first year.
 The grayish-green leaves are fleshy and thick, helping the plant store water and nutrients in difficult environments.
-In its second year, a woody spike grows up to 1.5 m tall, from which branch off stems with long clusters of yellow four-petaled flowers.
+In its second year, a woody spike grows up to 1.5 m tall, from which branch off stems with long clusters of four-petaled yellow flowers.